What Is Broken Link Building?

 You can use Check My Links as you browse around sites in your niche.
 And you can uncover a handful of broken links that way.

-But if you want to scale this process, you’ll need to actively find pages that are likely to have lots of broken links on them.
+But if you want to scale this process, you’ll need to actively find and fix broken links in pages that are likely to have lots of them.

 Which leads us to…